Travel guide

 That said, our specific recommendation for Singapore is as follows:

-- 5 GB: Perfect for light travelers.
-You use maps, WhatsApp, moderate Instagram, and make some video calls.
+• 5 GB: Perfect for light travelers.
+You use maps, WhatsApp, moderate Instagram, and make a few video calls.
 For stays of 5 to 7 days.

 An important advantage in Singapore: WiFi coverage on the MRT, in hawker centers, shopping malls, and most public places is excellent.
 This significantly reduces mobile data consumption compared to other Asian destinations.
 In practice, many travelers end up using fewer GB than they expected.